spacetimeengineer/mupy/README.md

 ### Install mupy

-1. Install mupy from the python3 package-manager.
+1. Install mupy from the Python3 package-manager.
 ```console
 $ pip3 install mupy
 ```
 <!--
 ## MacOS Installation

 * There are non-trivial issues associated with this installation.
-MacOS makes it very difficult to install openscad on certain versions such as Monterey, because of verification protocols implemented by apple.
-This is unfortunate because at this time mupy essentially writes scad code but requires an instance of the installation to function.
+MacOS makes it very difficult to install OpenSCAD on certain versions such as Monterey, because of verification protocols implemented by Apple.
+This is unfortunate because at this time mupy essentially writes SCAD code but requires an instance of the installation to function.
 My apologies.
 ### Prerequisites
 Open the MacOS terminal and run the following commands:

-1. Install homebrew
+1. Install Homebrew
 ```console
 % ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" brew doctor
 ```

-2. Set python as an environmental variable.
+2. Set Python as an environmental variable.
 ```console
 % export PATH="/usr/local/opt/python/libexec/bin:$PATH"
 ```